ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+7, `c = c + d;` take the values of c and d and add them together giving c a new value
 ## Question 3

 ```js